Moss Gold Mine, NW Arizona, USA

 MINERAL RESOURCE ESTIMATE

-The current Mineral Resource estimate for the Moss mine has an effective date of July 1, 2021 and is presented in the following table.
+The Mineral Resource estimate for the Moss mine also has an effective date of July 1, 2021 and is presented in the following table.
 The Mineral Resource was estimated using drilling available up to May 24, 2021.
 The component of the mineralization that has reasonable prospects of economic extraction was estimated using the Lerchs-Grossman algorithm.
 The July 1, 2021 Mineral Resource represents a 36% increase in Measured and Indicated Resources when compared to the December 2019 Mineral Resource Estimate (see 2021 Technical Report).
 Additional exploration drilling is targeting further expansion of the Mineral Resources along strike and at depth.

 Moss Mine Mineral Resource Estimate as at July 1, 2021: